The holidays at Disney World are truly some of the most magical days of the year.

 This specially ticked event is packed to the brim with cozy treats, festive decorations, and characters galore.

 Planning a visit?
-Here's some of our favorite tips for making the most of Mickey's Very Merry Christmas Party.
+Here are some of our favorite tips for making the most of Mickey’s Very Merry Christmas Party.

 Make a plan

-Party tickets are not cheap so in order to maximize your time (and your money!) a plan is an absolute must.
+Party tickets are not cheap, so to maximize your time (and your money!) a plan is an absolute must.